olefriis/simplepvr/ruby/README.md

   * Let SimplePVR itself fetch XMLTV URLs at specified times of day.
   * Set-up of matching XMLTV IDs to channels could make good use of a GUI.
   * Parse and make use of programme icons etc.
-* Searching for tuners and scanning for channels would be nice through a GUI.
+* Searching for tuners and scanning for channels would be nice through the web GUI.
 * Saving with the hdhomerun_config command is done through a shell script, so we can shut it down properly.
 I'd like a simpler solution, but haven't found anything that works both on OS X and Linux.
   [Bluepill](https://github.com/arya/bluepill) seems to do the job, but seems like too big a hammer...